vsummet/cms230notes/labs/lab1-intro-to-cli-mimir.md

   - understanding of directory hierarchies and file system organization
   - understanding of relative and absolute paths

+In the second part of the lab, you'll work with Mimir, the software platform we're using this semester.
+You'll also write your first C program.

 ### Pre-lab prep
 Let's get the boring lecture out of the way before lab, so you can spend this entire lab period